LBJ Express Project Overview

 At its widest point, the LBJ Express will include four general highway lanes in each direction, two to three continuous frontage road lanes in each direction, plus two to three TEXpress Lanes in each direction.

-Drivers will enjoy the same number of free general highway lanes they currently use on LBJ, but with the benefit of lighter traffic as other drivers opt for the TEXpress Lanes.
+Drivers will enjoy the same number of free general highway lanes they previously use on LBJ before 2015, but with the benefit of lighter traffic as other drivers opt for the TEXpress Lanes.

 What are the TEXpress Lanes tolling segments on the LBJ Express?